dwaan/homebridge-adb/README.md

 ## FAQ

+* My device is not responding after updating to 1.4.*
+	* Due additional new features of playback sensor, HomeKit is unable to recognize the old accessory due to different characteristics.
+To fix this, you need to remove your accesory from Home app, then rename you device in config.json, and restart Homebridhe.
+This will create a new accesories that you can re-add again in home app.
+When you add them, be sure to rename your new accessory the same as to the old one in Home app if posible, this hopefully will retain your automations.
 * Where can I use volume and D-Pad control for my device?
 	* First turn on "Apple TV Remote" control from your iOS device inside Settings -> Control Center.
 Then swipe down Control Center, you'll see a remote icon.
 Tap the remote icon to open the remote, you can use your iOS device screen for the D-Pad, and use your iOS device physical volume button to control your device volume.
 * Why I can't turn on my device after turning it off?